ethereum-optimism/SUPs/SUPs/SUP-NNNN.md

     - Single L1 transaction contains multiple sub-commitments
     - AltDA Data Source decodes and processes each sub-commitment independently
     - Existing challenge mechanisms remain unchanged
-4. **Alternative Approaches Considered**

-    We evaluated an alternative approach for DA Server integration:

-    - **DA Server Aggregation**: This approach would send all frames together to the DA Server, with the batched commitment encoding handled server-side
-    - **Advantages**: Batcher wouldn't need to be aware of batched commitments
-    - **Disadvantages**:
-        - Would require modifying DA Server API semantics
-        - Each frame would still need independent storage for challenge purposes
-        - Batcher would still require changes to support multiple frame submission
-    - **Decision**: Rejected in favor of the simpler approach where the batcher handles batching explicitly

 ## Specification